~/jeffreymoro/index.html

 →Jeffrey Moro, PhD

-Other research interests of mine include media theory and history, vintage and obsolete computers, software (especially video game) preservation, textual history, media archaeology, technologies of the occult, procedural aesthetics (especially in poetry), nuclear cultures, nature writing, the cultural history of the internet, and barbell weight training.
+Other research interests of mine include media theory and history, electronic literature, vintage and obsolete computers, software (especially video game) preservation, textual history, media archaeology, technologies of the occult, procedural aesthetics, nature writing, the cultural history of the internet, and barbell weightlifting.

 > ls -affiliations

-I hold the position of Assistant Clinical Professor in Digital Humanities and Digital Studies at the Maryland Institute for Technology in the Humanities (MITH) at the University of Maryland, College Park, where I’m also affiliated with African American Digital and Experimental Humanities (AADHum) and the Artificial Intelligence Interdisciplinary Institute at Maryland (AIM).
-Among my various duties at MITH, I steward its retrocomputing collections, including the Bill Bly and Deena Larsen Collections of Electronic Literature, and run its undergraduate internship program in retrocomputing.
-I also teach occasionally in UMD’s Immersive Media Design program and the English department’s Digital Storytelling and Poetics minor.
+I currently hold the position of Assistant Clinical Professor in Digital Humanities and Digital Studies at the Maryland Institute for Technology in the Humanities (MITH) at the University of Maryland, College Park, where I’m also affiliated with African American Digital and Experimental Humanities (AADHum) and the Artificial Intelligence Interdisciplinary Institute at Maryland (AIM).
+Among my various research and teaching duties at MITH, I steward its retrocomputing collections, including the Bill Bly and Deena Larsen Collections of Electronic Literature, and run its undergraduate internship program in retrocomputing.
+I also teach occasionally for UMD’s Immersive Media Design program and its English department’s Digital Storytelling and Poetics minor.

 > ls recent-posts/

-If you’d like to read my blog posts in your inbox, I have a newsletter that mirrors my posts here.
+I blog, erratically.
+If you’d like to read my posts in your inbox, I have a newsletter that mirrors my posts here.
 I also have an RSS feed.

 - 2025-10-13: Intracoastal